 Also check, Herbs that help to get rid of brain fog.

 It’s no SECRET that following an Ayurvedic lifestyle has numerous advantages.
 This unique collection of Kids Ayurvedic Brain Booster is also an easy solution to feed daily nutrition for Brain development to kids without any fuss.
 Made with Proven Ingredients.
 No Preservatives or Artificial Colour or Flavour.
 No Side Effects.
 Trusted by 20000+ Parents and Practitioners.
 To know more about kid’s ayurvedic foods – SHOP HERE

 India’s First Tasty Kids Nutrition fortified with Ayurvedic herbs.

-For improving Motor skills, Hand-Eye Coordination, Cognitive function and Brain development , give Kids & Teens Brain Booster Chocolate Spread | 0% preservatives | 0% refined sugar | 0% palm oil | Fortified with SHANKHAPUSHPI, ASHWAGANDHA, BRAHMI | Contains OMEGA 3, PROTEIN | ORDER |
+For improving Motor skills, Hand-Eye Coordination, Cognitive function and Brain development , give Kids & Teens Brain Savoury Spread and Daily Veggies and Dal powder | 0% preservatives | 0% refined sugar | 0% palm oil | Fortified with SHALAKKI, SHANKHAPUSHPI, ASHWAGANDHA, BRAHMI | Contains OMEGA 3, PROTEIN | ORDER |

 Immunity, Gut health, Digestion, Weight, Brain development, Speech delay, Epilepsy, Eye health, Hormones, Sleep, Hyperactivity, Bones and Overall growth